 If we raise additional capital by issuing equity securities, our existing stockholders' percentage ownership will be reduced, and these stockholders may experience substantial dilution.
-We may also issue equity securities that provide rights, preferences and privileges senior to those of our common stock.
+We are currently planning a capital raise to obtain additional funds to support additional clinical trials of PCS499, the development of PCS100, general research and development activities and general corporate activities, as well as to meet the minimum requirements necessary to list our common stock on the Nasdaq Capital Market.
+We may also issue equity securities that provide for rights, preferences and privileges senior to those of our common stock.
 If we raise additional funds by issuing debt securities, these debt securities would have rights senior to those of our common stock and the terms of the debt securities issued could impose significant restrictions on our operations, including liens on our assets.
 If we raise additional funds through collaborations and licensing arrangements, we may be required to relinquish some rights to our technologies or candidate products, or to grant licenses on terms that are not favorable to us.